Christopher-Hayes/Christopher-Hayes/README.md

 😄 **Tech I'm most excited to work with** (2021)

 - StackBlitz Web Containers - StackBlitz is still ironing out some things, but Web Containers have the potential to totally change the face of development.
+I've tested out StackBlitz Web Containers rebuilding my personal site in Next.JS, but StackBlitz's git system is too buggy currently; however, they are in the process of completely refactoring it last time I checked.
 - Flutter - Flutter has quickly become a huge player in the web + mobile app industry.
 As a web developer, I'd like to see how Flutter brings web apps to native mobile.
 - WebFlow - Non-code solutions should still be in a web developer's toolkit, I'd like to get the chance to see how WebFlow compares.